project-fifo/docs/general/installation.rst

 .. attention::

    Please be aware that this guide covers the installation of a **single** *FiFo Zone*.
-While this is supported and might be acceptable for a private server a production environment should consist of **at least 5 physically separated** zones!
+While this is supported and might be acceptable for a private server, a production environment should consist of **at least 5 physically separated** zones!

 .. warning::